 Capital spend will reduce the cash held, however the Council does not currently have a need to borrow over the medium term.
-The Council's overall Capital Financing Requirement (CFR) which details the Council's underlying need to borrow can be found at Note 34.
+The Council's overall Capital Financing Requirement (CFR) which details the Council's underlying need to borrow can be found at Note 33.

 There were no significant provisions, contingencies or write offs during the year.
 Full details on provisions and contingencies can be found at Note 22.
-However appeals from Business Rates (NDR) continue to be a risk to the Council.
+However appeals from Business Rates (NNDR) continue to be a risk to the Council.

-Current economic climate, outlook and risk
+7 Current economic climate, outlook and risk

-The current economic climate, unprecedented circumstances from events such as the Coronavirus Pandemic and Brexit, plus the continuing reduction and uncertainty in Central Government funding continues to add pressures to the Council's budgets.
-Future changes relating to the percentage of retained Business Rates have again had to be delayed by Government from the planned implementation in 2021/22 alongside the Fair Funding review.
+The current economic climate, including rising inflation and wage pressures, unprecedented circumstances from events such as the Pandemic and Brexit plus the continuing reduction and un-certainty in Central Government funding continues to add pressures to the Council's budgets.
+Future changes relating to the percentage of retained Business Rates is now planned by Government to be implemented for 2023/24 alongside the Fair Funding review.
 This is a fundamental review by Government on how to calculate the 'needs' of each authority in order to determine the amount of funding each local authority requires through grant funding.
-This continues to add further uncertainty for our budget setting in the medium term as funding levels past 2020/21 are still not known, neither is the percentage share of retained NDR under the new scheme nor is sufficient detail available on the Fair Funding review to calculate estimated funding shares.
+This continues to add further uncertainty for our budget setting in the medium term as funding levels past 2022/23 are still not known, neither is the percentage share of retained NNDR under the new scheme and neither is sufficient detail available on the Fair Funding review to calculate estimated funding shares.

-The Council remains in a strong financial position over the medium term, with robust plans for transformation, capital spend and delivery of services as well as investment in our communities.
-This means the Council is well placed to deal with any changes in funding levels resulting from the Fair Funding review and 75% Rates Retention with a measured and planned approach.

-Our Medium Term Financial Plan (MTFP) provides information on the Councils budget, transformation programme and reserves and can be found on our website here.
+The Council remains in a strong financial position over the medium term, with robust plans for transformation, capital spend and delivery of services as well as investment in its communities.
+This means the Council is well placed to deal with any changes in funding levels resulting from the Fair Funding review and changes to Business Rates Retention with a measured and planned approach.
+The Medium Term Financial Plan (MTFP) provides information on the Councils budget, transformation programme and reserves and can be found on the Council's website: